-Netflix has just announced it will remove all of these movies
+Netflix has just announced it’s removing all of these movies

 10 July

-Chicken Run – UK
+Chicken Run– UK

 The Equalizer 2 – UK